acerockstar/comblie/README.md

 3. Server uses the access tokens to fetch data on behalf of the user from social networks.
 4. Each time the client is launched, the client does what is necessary to extend the expiration dates of access tokens.
 When unsuccessful, the client prompts the user to reauthenticate, yielding a new access token.

-The `meta` property of the request object contains these encrypted access tokens and user IDs:
+The `meta` property of the request object contains these access tokens and user IDs:

 ```
 {